 - Rectocele – when the rectum bulges upward into the vaginal canal

 Because prolapse happens due to problems with the pelvic floor, it can develop at multiple sites.
-It is very common to have more than one type of prolapse the same time.
+It is very common to have more than one type of prolapse at the same time.
 No prolapse will fall completely outside the body and detach itself.
-Prolapse is not considered a life-threatening condition, but it can greatly damage a woman’s quality of life.
+While prolapse is not considered a life-threatening condition, it may cause a great deal of discomfort and distress.
+Prolapse may make exercising uncomfortable and bowel or bladder function may not work the same as they used to.

 Causes of Pelvic Organ Prolapse